beProsto/InterC/intercc_spec.md

 - `NEW`
 	- Takes in 2 arguments
 		- First argument is the name of the variable we want to create
-		- Second argument is the type of the variable (for now isn't supported - every variable is of INT type)
+		- Second argument is the type of the variable (for now only pointer are not supported)
 			- Variable types:
 				- `CHAR` - is an 8 bit signed integer
 				- `UCHAR` - is an 8 bit unsigned integer